-- Generously season both sides of steaks with steak seasoning.
+- Generously season both sides of ribeye steaks with steak seasoning.

-- Let sit in the fridge at least 1 hour, up to overnight.
-Remove from fridge and bring to room temperature, 30-45 minutes, before cooking.
+- For best flavor: Let sit in the fridge at least 1 hour, up to overnight.
+To save time, you can skip this step and just let sit at room temp before grilling.

-- Preheat gas grill to medium-high heat, about 500° F. Place steaks on the grill, close lid and reduce heat to medium.
+- Preheat gas grill to medium-high heat, or about 500° F. Place steaks on the grill, close lid and immediately reduce heat to medium.
 Cook 4-6 minutes until bottoms are seared.

-- Rotate and cook about 5 minutes more, or to an internal temp of 135° to 140° F for rare to medium rare.
+- Rotate, close lid, and cook about 5 minutes more or to an internal temp of 135° to 140° F for rare to medium rare.